Set yourself up for a successful semester with our ways to save money in college.

 Yes, ‘tis back to school season.
-Students and families everywhere are preparing for a new school year full of learning, studying, and straight A’s.
+Students and families everywhere are preparing for a new year full of learning, studying, and straight A’s.
 Of course, going back to school is stressful and we want to make sure that your personal finances are stress free.
-We have tips and ideas on how to save money in college, before and during the next school semester.
+We have tips and ideas on how to save money in college, before and during the next semester.

 1. Create your college student budget

 When you're trying to determine how to save money in college, the first thing you should do is make a budget.
 Creating a personal budget prior to move-in day will be your guide to financial success during the semester.
-Items that you want to make sure you budget for include tuition and fees (minus any student loans, scholarships, or grants you may have received), housing, school supplies, food, transportation, and other miscellaneous expenses.
+Items that you want to make sure you budget for include tuition and fees (minus any loans, scholarships, or grants you may have received), housing, supplies, food, transportation, and other miscellaneous expenses.

 Looking for a tool to help you create and sustain your college student budget?
 Our free tool, Money Management, shows your complete financial picture (including accounts from external financial institutions) all in one place.

 Preparing for move-in day also means you're preparing for moving expenses.
 Depending on where you currently live versus where you’ll be going, you may have rent a moving truck.
 On the other hand, if you’ll be flying, you’ll have to consider for any checked bags.
 Moving expenses are often over looked, so it’s important to consider these when budgeting.

 Between studying and going to classes, it’s important for you to take time to have some fun.
 Going out to dinner, seeing a movie, or visiting a local museum can help you step away from the stress of learning, but these entertainment outings can become costly.
 It’s very common for local businesses to work with universities to offer discounts on their goods and services.
 Put that Student ID to good use!